pazz/urwidtrees-V1/README.md

 widgets.TreeBox
 ---------------
-Is essentially a urwid.ListBox that displays a given TreeWalker.
-Per default no decoration is used and the widgets ofthe tree are simply displayed line by line in depth first order.
+Is essentially a `urwid.ListBox` that displays a given `TreeWalker`.
+Per default no decoration is used and the widgets of the tree are simply displayed line by line in depth first order.
-TreeBox's constructor accepts a `focus` parameter to specify the initially focussed position.
+`TreeBox`'s constructor accepts a `focus` parameter to specify the initially focussed position.

 widgets.TreeListWalker
 ----------------------
 Objects of this type serve as adapter between TreeWalker and ListWalker APIs:
-They implement the ListWalker API using the data from a given TreeWalker in depth-first order.
+They implement the ListWalker API using the data from a given `TreeWalker` in depth-first order.
-TreeListWalker may introduce decoration for tree nodes.
+`TreeListWalker` may introduce decoration for tree nodes.
 This package offers a few readily usable `TreeListWalker` subclasses that implement decoration by indentation, arrow shapes and subtree collapsing.
 As such, one can directly pass on a `TreeListWalker` to an `urwid.ListBox` if one doesn't want